 This is the multimedia accompaniment to the SF Public Press story: Huge development on fringe of Bay sparks debate over ‘smart growth’.

-This copy of this presentation is streaming from our server.
-If you experience any problems try the YouTube version.
+This version of this presentation is streaming from YouTube.
+If you experience any problems try the locally hosted version.

 – – –